 Hasan: Netflix show (Patriot Act), Time’s 100 most influential people, Emmy, Peabody, and Webby awards (2018/2019)

 Kawhi leads the Raptors to the NBA title, his second, and earns his second Finals MVP in 2019.
 Between 2018 and 2019, Hasan launched his own Netflix show, Patriot Act, he was named one of Time’s 100 Most Influential People, and Patriot Act won Peabody, Webby, and Emmy awards.
 Winning an Emmy award is the TV equivalent of getting an MVP award in a sport.
-It says that you were the better at this thing than everyone else that does this thing.
+It says you were better at this thing than everyone else that does the same thing.
 That’s essentially what an MVP award says.

 Hasan and Kawhi are both operating at a different level right now.
 They’ve had similar career trajectories with similar levels of success in their respective fields.
 Their journeys have been incredible to follow.
 In fact, Patriot Act got renewed by Netflix and is coming back on March 29.
 Now’s the time to start watching.